The boundary layer

 Monitoring the environment

-On the Institute of Physics building roof will be a mast with instruments to measure continuous aspects of the atmosphere – temperature, humidity, wind speed and so on.
+On the Institute of Physics building roof in London is a mast with instruments to measure continuous aspects of the atmosphere – temperature, humidity, wind speed and so on.

 This is important in a city as these variables are often very different from the surrounding countryside.
-The instruments will be measuring the lowest part of the ‘boundary layer’ which is influenced by the city buildings, traffic and people.
+The instruments measure the lowest part of the ‘boundary layer’ which is influenced by the city buildings, traffic and people.
 The urban boundary layer grows and collapses each day depending on the large-scale weather conditions.

 It’s hot in the city